William Mortensen Vaughan

-Is this adaptation supernatural?
-Yes, this adaptation is supernatural, featuring ghosts and time travel, not to mention talking plants and animals.
+Yes, this adaptation is supernatural, featuring ghosts and time travel, not to mention talking fruits, vegetable, and animals.

 What original musical numbers and/or dance routines are included?

 This film includes several musical numbers, starring various muppets, Michael Caine, and Meredith Braun.
-Several original songs were written for this film, by Paul Williams; they include:
+Paul Williams wrote several original songs for this film; they include:

 "Scrooge" (sung by the Muppets as Scrooge walks through the streets of London to his office)